AsYetUntitled/Framework/Altis_Life.Altis/SpyGlass/README.md

 <b>Notes</b>

 If SpyGlass is kicking on join then make sure that all functions that you have changed in the mission have been whitelisted.
-Check your *Arma 3* [client RPT](https://community.bistudio.com/wiki/Crash_Files) log file to find message outputs on why you are being kicked.
+Check your *Arma 3* [client RPT](https://community.bistudio.com/wiki/Crash_Files) log file to find message outputs as to why you are being kicked.

 Example: